CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 Instead, they _enjoy_.
 They may find joy in learning, helping, playing or just creating something they can _be proud of_, or just _finish_.
-Whatever their intrinsic motivation is, they spend their an irreplaceable, non-refundable resource on it: their time and attention.
+Whatever their intrinsic motivation is, they spend their one irreplaceable, non-refundable resource on it: their time and attention.
 And when they encounter others with the same or similar interests and willingness to spend time and tuits, they may discover they created a fertile ground for friendships to develop.
 If you bring a transactional mindset into this fertile ground, the others will rightfully look at you as someone who says "If I give you $100, will you be my friend?"